My Ergonomic BATHROOM RENOVATION

 DESIGNING THE SHOWER RECESS

-The aim was to have a walk-in shower, without steps or moving door and width to wash hair with elbows out.
+The aim was to have a walk-in shower, without steps or moving door and enough width to wash hair with elbows out.
 While there wasn’t space for a built-in bench seat, I did include a recess for shaving legs and washing feet.

 The walls were slightly out of square so the screen had to be customised.
-While I had my heart set on fluted glass, the glazier suggested it would be double the time, double the cost and suck up half the light in the room.
+While I had my heart set on fluted glass, the glazier suggested it would be double the waiting time, double the cost and suck up half the light in the room.
 So I chose clear glass with bevelled edges and a radial corner.

 DOWNSIZE CLEANING TIME